 There are several indicators or symptoms of a pulmonary embolism, including:

 Other general symptoms including feeling on edge/anxious, sweating, feeling faint or lightheaded, a fast heart rate/palpitations.
 Should you experience any of these symptoms, it is imperative that you seek medical attention immediately.

 The primary cause of a pulmonary embolism is a blood clot from the leg that has broken away and traveled to the lungs.
 These clots are found deep in the leg, and are called deep vein thrombosis and are not found close to the skin’s surface.
 Other causes that can block arteries include air bubbles, tumors, fat, or even amniotic fluid; however, these are very rare.

-The risk factors of pulmonary embolism rises when you are at higher risk for developing blood clots.
+The risk factors of pulmonary embolism rise when you are at higher risk for developing blood clots.
 For instance, certain people have a genetic predisposition to having blood that clots too quickly.
 Other PE risk factors include: